Ji Sung: 2005–2007: Enlistment

-Ji Sung enlisted on 7 June 2005, for his mandatory military service.
+Ji enlisted on 7 June 2005, for his mandatory military service.
 Though he initially enlisted as an ordinary soldier, the Military Manpower Administration transferred him to the military promotion ("entertainers") unit in February 2006, for which he served as "public ambassador of military affairs".
 He was discharged on 6 June 2007.

 2008–2014: Comeback and lead roles

 He made his comeback in the medical drama New Heart (2007–08), playing a cardiothoracic surgery resident.
-During a scene where his character cries after failing to save the life of a former comfort woman, Ji Sung said he thought of his maternal grandmother who'd recently died, remembering that she'd told him her only pleasure was watching him in reruns of All In.
-Contrary to his cheeky, playful character, Ji Sung said that he's taciturn and shy in real life, but that the drama made him find a different side of himself.
+During a scene where his character cries after failing to save the life of a former comfort woman, Ji said he thought of his maternal grandmother who'd recently died, remembering that she'd told him her only pleasure was watching him in reruns of All In.
+Contrary to his cheeky, playful character, Ji said that he's taciturn and shy in real life, but that the drama made him find a different side of himself.

 He then made an extended cameo as the sophisticated right-hand man of the mob boss in action noir Fate (2008).